GIAC Mobile Device Security Analyst (GMOB)

 - The candidate will demonstrate familiarity with iOS configuration and security models and how they affect security posture.

-- Mobile Device Penetration Testing
+- Penetration Testing against Mobile Devices

 - The candidate will demonstrate the ability to implement a regular penetration testing program to evaluate a mobile device deployment, to identify vulnerabilities, and to accurately evaluate the threat of vulnerabilities to an organization.

-- Unlocking Mobile Devices
+- Unlocking and Rooting Mobile Devices

 - The candidate will demonstrate understanding of the concept and processes behind rooting, jailbreaking, and unlocking mobile devices and the security ramifications.